How to deploy SquaredUp Dashboard Server from the Azure Marketplace

 Which installation method should I choose?

-There are two options for installing SquaredUp Dashboard Server:
+There are several options for installing SquaredUp Dashboard Server:

 Deployment via the Azure Marketplace

 Installation via the installer

 For step-by-step information about installing SquaredUp Dashboard Server using the downloadable installer please see How to install SquaredUp Dashboard Server using the installer

 - An Azure Active Directory account that can deploy applications to Azure Active Directory (AD).